Explainable AI via Learning to Optimize: Explainability via Optimization

 \paragraph{Property Value Functions} Several quantities may be used to generate certificates.
 In the model design example above, a sparsity property can be quantified by counting the number of nonzero entries in a signal, and a fidelity property can use the relative error $\|Ax-d\|/\|d\|$ (see Figure \ref{fig: certificate-example}).
 To be most effective, property values are chosen to coincide with the optimization problem used to design the L2O model, \ie to quantify structure of prior and data-driven knowledge.
 This enables each certificate to clearly validate a portion of the model (see Figure \ref{fig: certificate-diagram}).
 Since various concepts are useful for different types of modeling, we provide a brief (and non-comprehensive) list of concepts and possible corresponding property values in Table \ref{tab: certificate-diagonistics}.

 One property concept deserves particular attention: data-driven regularization.
 This regularization is important for discriminating between inference features that are qualitatively intuitive but difficult to quantify by hand.
 Rather than approximate a function, implicit L2O models directly approximate gradients/proximals.
 These provide a way to measure regularization indirectly via gradient norms/residual norms of proximals.
-Moreover, these norms (\eg see last row of Table 2) are easy to compute and equal zero only at local minima of regularizers.\footnote{The learned proximal/gradient might not coincide with \textit{any} function.
-However, this is of no concern since the operators still satisfy convergence properties and the model intuition still holds.} To our knowledge, this is the first work to \textit{quantify} trustworthiness using the quality of inferences with respect to data-driven regularization.
+Moreover, these norms (\eg see last row of Table 2) are easy to compute and equal zero only at local minima of regularizers.
+To our knowledge, this is the first work to \textit{quantify} trustworthiness using the quality of inferences with respect to data-driven regularization.

 \paragraph{Certificate Labels} Typical certificate labels should follow a trend where inferences often obtain a pass label to indicate trustworthiness while warnings occur occasionally and failures are obtained in extreme situations.
-Let ${\sA}$ be the sample space of model inference property values $\alpha$ generated from training and/or true data.
-We pick property value functions for which small $\alpha$ values are desirable and the distribution tail consists of larger $\alpha$ (see Figure~\ref{fig: cdf-diagram}).
+Let the samples of model inference property values $\alpha \in [0,\infty)$ come from distribution $\bbP_\sA$.
+We pick property value functions for which small $\alpha$ values are desirable and the distribution tail consists of larger $\alpha$.
 Intuitively, smaller property values of $\alpha$ resemble property values of inferences from training and/or test data.
-Thus, labels are assigned according to the probability of observing a value less than or equal to $\alpha$, \ie we evaluate the cumulative density function (CDF) defined for probability measure $\bbP_{\sA}$ by
+Thus, labels are assigned according to the probability of observing a value less than or equal to $\alpha$, \ie we evaluate the cumulative distribution function (CDF) defined for probability measure $\bbP_{\sA}$ by

 Labels are chosen according to the task at hand.
 Let $p_{\mathrm{p}}$, $p_{\mathrm{w}}$, and $p_{\mathrm{f}} = 1- p_{\mathrm{p}}-p_{\mathrm{w}}$ be the probabilities for pass, warning, and fail labels, respectively.
 Labels are made for $\alpha$ via